Mathematical Methods of Theoretical Physics: Fuchsian differential equations

 with constant $A_j, B_j, C_j \in {\Bbb C}$.
 The resulting Fuchsian differential equation is called {\em Riemann differential equation}.
-Although we have considered an arbitrary finite number of poles, for reasons that are unclear to this author, in physics we are mainly concerned with two poles (i.e., $k=2$) at finite points, and one at infinity.
+Although we have considered an arbitrary finite number of poles, for reasons that are unclear to this author, physics is mainly concerned with two poles (i.e., $k=2$) at finite points, and one at infinity.

-The {\em hypergeometric differential equation} is a {\em Fuchsian differential equation} which has at most {\em three regular singularities}, including infinity, at $0$, $1$, and $\infty$ \cite{Kuznetsov}.
+The {\em hypergeometric differential equation} is a {\em Fuchsian differential equation} which has at most {\em three regular singularities}, including infinity, at\cite{Kuznetsov} $0$, $1$, and $\infty$.